Primary

 Stay tight during the pause—do not relax at the bottom.
 Maintain your flat back and keep tension in your hamstrings throughout the hold.
 Use lighter weight than regular RDLs since the pause dramatically increases difficulty.

-Want Pause RDL in your program?
+See where Pause RDL fits in your weekly plan

 Stand holding barbell at thighs.